A

 Bounced cheque

 This happens when someone writes a cheque but does not have enough money in their account to pay it.
 The bank will not cash the cheque and will return it to the person it was made out to.
-The bank may then charge a fee.
+The bank may then charge a fee to the person who wrote the cheque.

 Building Society

-A financial institution owned entirely by its members as a mutual organisation, that provides banking and other financial services to its members.
+A financial institution owned entirely by its members as a mutual organisation.
+It provides banking and other financial services to its members.

 C